Multi-attribute utility: Additive independence

 If the function u is additive, then by the rules of expectation, for every lottery $L$:

 This expression depends only on the marginal probability distributions of $L$ on the two attributes.

-This result generalizes to any number of attributes: iff preferences over lotteries on attributes 1,...,n depend only on their marginal probability distributions, then the n-attribute utility function is additive:
+This result generalizes to any number of attributes: if preferences over lotteries on attributes 1,...,n depend only on their marginal probability distributions, then the n-attribute utility function is additive:

 where $u$ and the $u_i$ are normalized to the range $[0,1]$, and the $k_i$ are normalization constants.

 Much of the work in additive utility theory has been done by Peter C. Fishburn.

 Utility independence

 A slightly weaker independence property is utility independence.
 Attribute 1 is utility-independent of attribute 2, if the conditional preferences on lotteries on attribute 1 given a constant value of attribute 2, do not depend on that constant value.

 This means, for example, that the preference between a lottery $<(x_1,x_2):(y_1,x_2)>$ and a lottery $<(x'_1,x_2):(y'_1,x_2)>$ is the same, regardless of the value of $x_2$.

 Note that utility independence (in contrast to additive independence) is not symmetric: it is possible that attribute 1 is utility-independent of attribute 2 and not vice versa.

 If attribute 1 is utility-independent of attribute 2, then the utility function for every value of attribute 2 is a linear transformation of the utility function for every other value of attribute 2.
 Hence it can be written as:

 when $x_2^0$ is a constant value for attribute 2.
 Similarly, If attribute 2 is utility-independent of attribute 1:

 If the attributes are mutually utility independent, then the utility function u has the following multi-linear form:

 Where $k$ is a constant which can be positive, negative or 0.